foklan/Python-Bakcup-to-NAS/README.md

 # Script for backup to NAS
 - This script is **only for Linux** systems.
-- It chcecks if NAS is running and if not, it will start the NAS with wakeonlan functionality.
+- It checks if NAS is running and if not, it will start the NAS with wakeonlan functionality.
 - Then it will prompt you to enter **username** and **password** for NAS to mount it under these credentials.
 - It will store those credentials to *credentials.ini* file so you don't have to type it again. (only if you want to edit it)
 - Then it will create backup from desired source (configure in *config.ini*)